pwilmart/talk_to_repo_example/README.md

   - we may not want to commit all files every time
 - commit the files/changes

-When you are working on a repository, it is good to just keep an open command line window around on your desktop.
+When you are working on a repository, it is good to just keep an open command line window hanging around on your desktop.

 ---